Contango Oil & Gas: New Ways To Make Money

 Management did not sit still after the acquisitions.
 Instead management hedged production in the fall.
 So most of the anticipated production has been hedged.
 Any cash flow against that hedged amount will most likely be used to reduce debt.
 The capital budget has been stripped to only the most necessary work needed.

 One of the biggest differences between the prior management and the new management is the priority to repay debt asap.
 This management is actually somewhat debt averse.
-Therefore a piece of whatever cash flow is available will go towards reducing the debt load.
+Therefore, a piece of whatever cash flow is available will go towards reducing the debt load.
 The previous management never reduced the debt until it became absolutely necessary.
 That treatment of debt nearly led to a reorganization.

 Surprisingly the "Iron Flea" prospect still works (is profitable) at current pricing based upon a successful result.
 Management feels that the risk is minimal and the price of the well compared to a possible success is a bargain.
 This well will be drilled in the second quarter.
 These offshore wells in the shallow waters of the Gulf Of Mexico can be very significant to company cash flow and reserve estimates.